asset allocation | august 7, 2025

 + A more business‑friendly regulatory environment could favor smaller companies and value stocks.
 Both would be sensitive to economic weakness.

-+ A leadership changeover at key federal agencies could bring a lighter touch to regulation and supervision of the financials sector.2
++ Leadership changes at key federal agencies could bring a lighter touch to regulation and supervision of the financials sector.2

 Energy

-• Trump is likely to renew his push to reduce the regulatory burden on fossil fuels in his second term.
-Rolling back tighter emission rules and drilling restrictions advanced by the Biden administration would likely be on the agenda.
-Permitting reform could also place more of an emphasis on fossil fuel‑related infrastructure.
+• Trump has pushed to reduce the regulatory burden on fossil fuels.
+Rolling back tighter emission rules and drilling restrictions advanced by the Biden administration are on the agenda.
+Permitting reform could also place more of an emphasis on fossil fuel-related infrastructure.

-• The Trump administration could seek to curb spending on tax credits for electric vehicles and renewable energy that were included in the Inflation Reduction Act (IRA), a signature piece of legislation passed during Biden’s presidency.
+• Tax and spending legislation passed in early July repealed tax credits for electric vehicles that were in the Inflation Reduction Act, a signature piece of legislation passed during Biden’s presidency.

 + A more supportive regulatory environment could help the oil and gas industry at the margin.
 However, significant growth in domestic hydrocarbon production could be a challenge because of industry consolidation and a maturing resource base.
 Economic weakness would be a headwind.